bieneSchwarze/PaperModelingSelectionBias/README.md

 Nonresponse analysis and inverse probability weighting: NonresponseAnalysis+WE.do	(Stata file) Little test, computation of intra class correlation, and multivariate imputation via chained equations: Little+ICC+MI.r	(R file)
-Diggle-Kenward selection model: DK.inp	(Mplus file) Wu-Carrol  selection model:  WC.inp	(Mplus)
+Diggle-Kenward selection model: DK.inp	(Mplus file) Wu-Carroll  selection model:  WC.inp	(Mplus)
 Roy pattern mixture model: 	PM.inp	(Mplus)

 Beware that using the data from the National Educational Panel Study (NEPS): Starting Cohort Grade 9, doi:10.5157/NEPS:SC4:9.0.0 as done in this study requires a contract of use with the Leibniz Institute for Educational Trajectories in Bamberg/Germany.